Liz-Conway/Project-3-Python/README.md

 In the original dataset the Atmospheric Opacity was all set to "Sunny".
 In order to provide meaningful searches that would return all of the different activities - every second Atmospheric Opacity reading was changed to "Cloudy"
 2. **Date continuity**
 There is a date gap where the second last date is '2012-08-15' and the last date is '2012-08-07' - a gap of one week.
 The last record in the original data was removed in order to maintain a continuous set of readings.
+3. Date gaps
+There are some dates between the starting and finishing dates which are not included in the dataset from NASA.
+No data coercion has been performed to account for this.
+(See 'Known Bugs' section)

 ### Colours
 The [colorama](https://pypi.org/project/colorama/) python module was used to add some colour to the screen, and divide up the sections to make it easier to read.